1. KDDI HOME

 Expansion of Service Areas (Base Station Facilities)

 Our mission is to offer a stable call and data transmission environment around the clock with a motto of "connecting and protecting lives, connecting day-to-day lives, and connecting hearts and minds."
 We will aim to build a 5G telecommunications network together with au 4G LTE communications network (800 MHz platinum band, etc.) across Japan to provide a more comfortable telecommunications environment.
-The 5G service, which provides an advanced telecommunications environment of low latency and high capacity, is much anticipated by many of our customers.
+The 5G service, offering an advanced telecommunications environment with low latency and high capacity, is eagerly anticipated by many of our customers.
+We intend to expedite its nationwide deployment further.

 In addition, KDDI is working to introduce Japan's first "Starlink" satellite telecommunication service using non-geostationary satellite provided by SpaceX.
 This will use high-speed, high-volume telecommunication as backhaul lines at au base stations to realize high-speed Internet communication using au mobile phones in mountainous areas and isolated islands.